Prefer to save or print this information and take it with you? Download the ebook version.

 2. Defend Your Market Share

-The flip side to the strategy above is that, once you’re an established brand, your competitors are very likely going to be using PAT ads to target you.
+The down side to the strategy above is that, once you’re an established brand, your competitors are very likely going to be using PAT ads to target you.
 Do not try to defend everything you sell.
 Products with low prices, good sales rank, and good reviews are going to be expensive for your competitors to efficiently target.
 Instead, spend money defending your weaker products and brands.

-3. Brand or Product Launch
+3. Brand or Product Launching

-When launching something new, use PAT ads to target similar products or brands.
+Upon a product launch, use PAT ads to target similar products or brands.
 This will get your product in front of shoppers already in the market for what you want to sell.
 This is particularly powerful if your product, through an innovative design, marketing, or price difference, is disrupting something already on the market.

 4. Opportunistic Advertising